Wiki

 Best Active ETFs and Leading Providers

-• Capital Group - Has made aggressive moves, launching 25 active ETFs since 2022.
+• Capital Group - Has made aggressive moves, launching 25 active ETFs since 2022 and quickly gathering billions in assets.

 • Fidelity - Pioneered nontransparent active ETFs to protect proprietary strategies.

-• T. Rowe Price - Brought their legendary research capabilities to the ETF wrapper.
+• T. Rowe Price - Brought their deep research capabilities to the ETF wrapper.

-• Vanguard - The passive investing pioneer, launched the VGHY high-yield active ETF in September 2025 with a rock-bottom 0.22% expense ratio.
+• Vanguard - The passive investing giant entered active ETFs with the VGHY high-yield active ETF in September 2025, charging just 0.22% in fees.

 If you've read up until here, and you want some examples of active ETFs?
 We've got you covered in our article: Best ETFs to Buy Now